 Sexual assault is any type of sexual contact or behavior that occurs without the explicit consent of the recipient.
 Consent has to be clearly and freely given and the absence of "no" is not consent.
 Consent cannot be coerced through threats of harm, when the assailant knows or has reason to know that the survivor is mentally incapacitated (temporarily incapable of appraising or controlling their conduct due to influence of narcotics, alcohol, etc.), or when the survivor is physically helpless (unconscious, asleep, or for any other reason physically unable to communicate unwillingness).

-Across the nation, 19% of undergrad women reported experiencing completed or attempted sexual assault since entering college.
+Across the nation, 19% of undergrad women reported surviving completed or attempted sexual assault since entering college (CDC).
+3% of college men reported surviving rape or attempted rape as a child or an adult (oneinfourusa.org).
 Additionally, estimates of dating violence from college students range anywhere from 10% to 50% (USDOJ).